FKMTime/fkm-proxy/README.md

 While doing this, proxy server won't be able to see any plain-text traffic from and to your client.
 All traffic will be encrypted using your own ssl on your own local webserver (fkm-proxy-client isn't using your generated cert).

-1. Add `CNAME` record to your domain pointing to `v1.filipton.space` (this is my primary proxy server)
+1. Add `CNAME` record to your domain pointing to `vps.filipton.space` (this is my primary proxy server)
 2. Generate certificate for your domain (using for example lets encrypt - with DNS verification)
 3. Setup your webserver to use that certificate (for example nginx)
 4. Pass `--ssl-addr` argument with ip:port to your webserver(https) (for example localhost:443)